 Cloutier v.
 State and Judicial Retirement System.
 In this matter, former Judge Cloutier challenges RSA 100-C, Judicial Retirement Plan, enacted in 2003.
 The Judicial Retirement Plan created by RSA 100-C limits a judge's retirement to 75% of the salary earned in the judge's last year of service, instead of 75% of the current salary level that was in effect prior to July 1, 2003 when RSA 100-C took effect.
 Plaintiff argued that he was a permanent employee when the statutory change was made and therefore he had a vested right in the retirement benefits that existed prior to July 1, 2003.
 The parties agreed to submit the case on pleadings with an agreed-to statement of facts.
 Six more retired judges intervened as plaintiffs in the case.
 The parties filed cross motions for summary judgment.
 On September 14, 2010, the Superior Court granted summary judgment for Plaintiffs, and found that RSA 100-C is unconstitutional as applied to the judges who accepted their positions before the statutory change to the retirement system.
 The State appealed and it, the Board of Trustees for the Judicial Retirement Plan, and Plaintiffs filed their briefs.
 The case was argued before a substitute panel of the Supreme Court on August 26, 2011.
-A decision is pending.
+No decision has been issued.
+It is not possible to predict the outcome of the case at this time.